 Here’s the summary of what’s happening in this portion of Scripture:

 The events occurred after Jesus was resurrected, lived on earth for 40 days, and then ascended into heaven.
-The church was exploding and the disciples were seeking God’s guidance continually.
+The church was exploding and the disciples were seeking God’s power and guidance continually.

 We learn of James’ death and Peter’s imprisonment, where they assigned 16 men to guard him.
 After all, he was the leader of this movement and they didn’t want him escaping.
 In fact, during the night, they chained him and assigned a soldier on either side, with guards at the entrance.
 He was not getting away.